keldri/meta/README.md

 We use **git** and **GitHub** for our projects.
 All non-trivial code is reviewed in GitHub **pull requests**.
 We’re currently tracking our work in **Trello**.

 We practice **continuous integration**.
-We run our automated tests through our build system (CircleCI) and have invested heavily in tools to make deploying new code ordinary and routine.
+We run our automated tests through our build system (BuildKite) and have invested heavily in tools to make deploying new code ordinary and automatic.
 We deploy code every day.

-We currently use **New Relic**’s suite of tools for application monitoring.
-We catch exceptions with **Airbrake**, and monitor front-end performance with **SpeedCurve**.
+We currently use **New Relic**’s suite of tools for application monitoring, graph everything with **Datadog**, catch exceptions with **Airbrake**, Send notifications with **PagerDuty**, and monitor front-end performance with **SpeedCurve**.

-We deploy to **Heroku**, finding the cost-to-performance ratio worth the tradeoffs.
+We deploy to **Our own Linux servers**, finding the cost-to-performance ratio worth the DevOps investment.

 ## Open Source Code